ruancomelli/hazmate/REPORT.md

 ### RAG Enhancement Architecture

 The Retrieval-Augmented Generation component addresses the gap between general LLM knowledge and domain-specific nuances in MercadoLibre's product catalog.
-While Gemini 2.5 Flash Lite demonstrates strong understanding of hazmat concepts generally, human expertise can be leveraged from specific examples and edge cases encountered in real product data.
+While Gemini 2.5 Flash Lite demonstrates strong understanding of hazmat concepts generally, human expertise can be leveraged through specific examples and edge cases encountered in real product data.

 The system implements a knowledge base using ChromaDB and LangChain that stores human-labeled (or, in this case, ground truth) examples of hazmat and non-hazmat products: